How To Pick The Right Batting Cage For Your Backyard - A Buyer's Guide [Updated 2021]

 How Big Should Your Home Batting Cage Be?

 This is probably the greatest concern when you start to look at batting cages for home use.
 There are many different sizes, styles, and materials to consider when choosing the right one for your home.
 Let’s start by looking at the elements that go into the design of batting cages so you can pick the right one for your backyard.

 How to Pick The Right Size Batting Cage

-When deciding on which size batting cage to buy, it’s important to consider what stage of player development the batter is at.
-Professional baseball players will require a longer, wider, and taller cage, while amateur players often won’t have as demanding of requirements and can effectively practice with a smaller cage.
+When deciding on the right size batting cages to buy, it’s important to consider what stage of player development the batter is at.
+Professional baseball players will require a longer, wider, and taller cage, while amateur players often won’t have as demanding of requirements and can effectively do batting practice with a smaller cage.
 Here’s a quick overview of batting cage specifications:

 Batting Cage Length

 - Rule of thumb when it comes to a batting cages length is 70-feet for the majority of players, though cage lengths can range from as little as 20-feet to as long as 80-feet.
 A 70-foot cage length will provide optimal room between the batter and the pitcher (or pitching machine).
 It leaves them enough space to perform while remaining close to regulation mound-to-plate distance.
 It also allows pitching machines, pitching mounds, balls, batters boxes, and other primary equipment to fit with ease.
 When considering age, youth players may find 50-feet to be adequate, while college and pro-level players are better off with 80-foot long cages.

 Batting Cage Width